Engin-Boot/capture-behavior-of-a-visit-counter-AleenaSaleem/needs-facilities.md

 # Visit-counter for a Facilities Manager

-Scenario: Report visitor trends during a week of operation
+## Scenario: Report visitor trends during a week of operation

-  Given
+### Given: An active sensor that diffferentiates between patient-card and visitor-card

-  When
+### When: There are entries, sensor records the footfall

-  Then
+### Then: system reports per day footfall - visitor footfall of a week

-Scenario: Alert when seating capacity is full
+## Scenario: Alert when seating capacity is full

-  Given
+### Given: An active sensor which diffferentiates between patient-cards and visitor-cards

-  When
+### When: Number of  visitor cards issued equals seating capacity

-  Then
+### Then: system alerts the operator about full seating space